owntracks/recorder/README.md

 ### The LMDB database

 `ocat --load` and `ocat --dump` can be use to load and dump the lmdb database respectively.
 There is some support for loading/dumping named databases using `--load=xx` or `--dump=xx` to specify the name.
 Use the mdb utilities to actually perform backups of these.

+#### `topic2tid`

+This named lmdb database is keyed on topic name (`owntracks/jane/phone`).
+If the topic of an incoming message is found in the database, the `tid` member in the JSON payload is replaced by the value of this key.